 Depo-SubQ Provera 104 (injection)

-Medroxyprogesterone is a form of progesterone, a female hormone that prevents ovulation (the release of an egg from an ovary).
-This medicine also causes changes in your cervical mucus and uterine lining, making it harder for sperm to reach the uterus and harder for a fertilized egg to attach to the uterus.
+Depo-SubQ Provera 104 is a form of progesterone, a female hormone that prevents ovulation (the release of an egg from an ovary).
+Depo-SubQ Provera 104 also causes changes in your cervical mucus and uterine lining, making it harder for sperm to reach the uterus and harder for a fertilized egg to attach to the uterus.

-Medroxyprogesterone can cause birth defects.
+Depo-SubQ Provera 104 can cause birth defects.
 Do not use if this medicine if you are pregnant.
-Tell your doctor right away if you become pregnant during treatment, or soon after you stop using medroxyprogesterone.
+Tell your doctor right away if you become pregnant during or soon after treatment with this medicine.

 You should not use this medicine for longer than 2 years.
-Medroxyprogesterone may cause bone loss (osteoporosis) when used over long periods of time.
+Depo-SubQ Provera 104 can decrease the calcium stored in your bones, which may cause bone loss (osteoporosis).

-You should not use medroxyprogesterone if you are allergic to it, or if you have:
+You should not use Depo-SubQ Provera 104 if you are allergic to it, or if you have:

 unusual vaginal bleeding;

 a history of breast cancer; or